tandcsurf/jekyll-now/_posts/2017-10-6-Big-O-in-the-real-world.md

 }
 </code></pre>

-This works by placing each item in a hashtable, and doing an instant lookup of each item along the way to see if it's already in the table.
-It's worth noting that hash keys can only be numeric strings, but thankfully, that's exactly the data we're working with for this project.
-This gives us linear time: O(n), which is way faster than the above solution.
+This works by placing each item in a hash table, and doing an instant lookup of each item along the way to see if it's already in the table.
+It's worth noting that hash keys don't distinguish between numbers and numeric strings, but thankfully, our data is purely numeric strings.
+This method gives us linear time: O(n), which will be way faster than the first code snippet.

 Given the general "expense" of function calls, we can speed up the above even faster by replacing filter with a loop: